manish0x0f/AoC-2021/README.md

 part2 feels like a sliding window problem, but first I solved through bruteforce approach.I will change to sliding window in next iteration.

+going through sliding window concepts from below resources and solved part2 with sliding window solution.

 ## resources

 - https://yewtu.be/watch?v=GcW4mgmgSbw (see this to get gist of fixed and dynamic sliding window)